Have You Assessed Your Organization by Asking The Five Most Important Questions?

 By Alan Gehringer

-I try to keep up my monthly intake of business books, and I am always looking for those gems that provoke thought, provide a new way to look at something, or reinforce fundamental principles.
-The third time Patrick Thean, author of Rhythm, mentioned that The Five Most Important Questions You Will Ever Ask Your Organization was one his favorite books, I knew I had to get a copy and read it.
+I try to keep up my monthly intake of business books, and I am always looking for those gems that provoke thought, provide a new way to look at something or reinforce fundamental principles.
+The third time Patrick Thean, author of Rhythm, mentioned that The Five Most Important Questions You Will Ever Ask Your Organization was one of his favorite books, I knew I had to get a copy and read it.

 The five questions are as relevant as ever and align well with the work we do with Rhythm.
 Peter Drucker suggests taking a self-assessment to answer these questions: